 What Does P0113 mean?

-The intake air temperature (IAT) sensor analyzes the air density and temperature in your car’s engine.
-This information is used to tell the engine how much fuel to release and how much spark is needed.
+The intake air temperature (IAT) sensor analyzes your car’s engine’s air density and temperature.
+This information tells the engine how much fuel to release and how much spark is needed.
 By varying these aspects, the engine can better maintain consistent fuel economy in all weather conditions.

 The IAT uses a thermistor operation.
-This means the resistance of the circuit changes based on the temperature, going up as the temperature rises.
+This means the circuit changes’ resistance based on the temperature, going up as the temperature rises.
 By monitoring the voltage of the IAT, the engine can determine the temperature of the air inside.

 The P0113 OBD2 code triggers when the engine control unit detects a voltage above the typical 4.91 reference volts.
 This indicates to the ECU that there’s an open circuit connected to the IAT sensor, which may cause failure if not addressed.